eliovr/his-template/README.md

 ```bash
 latexmk -c
 ```
-- Make glossary (or this one you need to first compile, make the glossary, and then compile again):
+- Make glossary (for this one you need to first compile, call the command below, and then compile again):
 ```bash
 makeglossaries example-thesis
 ```